photos

 Left to right: Anthony (b.
 7 July 1902), Catherine (b.
 24 Sept 1860), Margaret (b.
 15 June 1899), Michael (b.
 6 Sept.
 1863), John (b.
 24 July 1906), Bridget (b.
 31 Jan 1904).

-After my father died - on 17th March 1995 - my eldest sister Marie (then, and still, living in/near San Francisco) sent me the original of this scanned photograph.
+My eldest sister Marie (San Francisco, California) sent me the original of this scanned photograph in October 1993.
 Until then I had neven seen any photograph of the boy who was to become my father, nor any of his parents...

 3. Patrick Sands (1869-1913), my mother's father.
 This is a copy of the original, given to me by my cousin Donal Sands (our grandfathers were brothers) when he visited myself and Mary in June 2016.
 Until then I had never seen a photograph of my grandfather.
 This was a very happy discovery for me.
 (Patrick was a very handsome man indeed; his photo is in front of me, on the bookshelves above my computer, as I do this work.
 I would so love to have a photograph of Annie, my mother's mother, but sadly I have to accept that I will probably never see one.)